 Association in sale of insurance.

-or affiliate of an insurer shall make, publish, disseminate, circulate,
+or affiliate of a member insurer shall make, publish, disseminate, circulate,

 or place before the public, or cause directly or indirectly, to be made,

 published, disseminated, circulated or placed before the public, in any

 newspaper, magazine or other publication, or in the form of a notice, circular,